 Could electric cars end up cheaper to make?

 Big Auto may have another motive apart from reading the environmentally responsible tea leaves.

-While not the case currently, electric vehicles could be potentially much cheaper to manufacture.
+While not the case currently, electric vehicles could potentially be much cheaper to manufacture.
 The drive train in a conventional car (engine, gearbox, tail shaft, differentials, and exhaust system) comprises some 23% of the vehicle manufactured cost.
 Drive trains in electric cars (electric motors, inverters, control unit and transmissions) are average 14% of the car.
 The catch, however, is that battery packs cost around 43% of an EV.

 There is evidence the price of battery packs could come down considerably once volumes reach much higher levels.
 Conventional vehicles have incredibly complicated engines and gearboxes.
 Somehow, the manufacturing costs of those components became much cheaper but still contribute highly to vehicle cost.

 With all things manufactured, volume greatly drives down unit cost.
 Volume drives efficiency in production and allows amortization of development cost over more units.
 The new components will become much cheaper.

 Wonder what producing all those electric motors will do to the price of copper?
 Electric motors have a lot of copper wire in their field windings.
 And let's not forget the number of battery metals that will need to be mined (nickel, cobalt, lithium, HPA, manganese).